Get Help Today(877) 648-4288

 Choosing An Inpatient Rehab: How Inpatient Rehab Differs From Outpatient Rehab

-Individuals seeking substance abuse recovery have the option to choose between inpatient or outpatient rehab.
-Both offer transformation through healing, with similar characteristics.
-Understanding what they both provide while understanding how they are different can help those seeking treatment make a choice.
+Individuals seeking substance abuse recovery have the option to choose between several different treatment options from inpatient to outpatient rehab depending on the level of care they need.
+All levels of treatment offer transformation through healing, with similar characteristics.
+Understanding what treatment levels provide while understanding how they are different can help those seeking treatment make a choice.
 During inpatient treatment, a person seeking recovery stays “on campus” or in the treatment facility.
 As a result of the quality of care, exposure to medical staff, ongoing emotional and mental support, and lengthy program, such factors can be responsible for the higher success rates of inpatient rehab.
 Inpatient rehab usually spans 30, 60, or 90 days depending on the treatment needs of the prospective patient.

-Outpatient rehab differs in cost and allows the patient the flexibility of partial outpatient care.
+Conversely, outpatient rehab differs in cost and allows the patient the flexibility of going to work and home while receiving outpatient care.
 This means the patient can access treatment for a few hours (daily or a few times per week) on campus while balancing it with other commitments.
-While outpatient rehab benefits some, inpatient provides the needed hands-on care, along with the structured care patients would need to feel the needed support for recovery.
+While outpatient rehab benefits some, inpatient provides the most intensive, hands-on care and the structured support patients need for their efforts.
 Additionally, outpatient rehab can occur between 10 to 12 hours per week.
-Furthermore, outpatient rehab is ideal for someone suffering from mild addictions, versus inpatient rehab which is ideal for serious addictions.
+Furthermore, outpatient rehab is ideal for someone suffering from mild to moderate addictions, versus inpatient rehab which is ideal for severe addictions.
 Outpatient care is also a great idea for those who want to continue treatment after leaving an inpatient treatment center.

 Help is out there